Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/samples/Sample1_HelloWorld.md

 # Create, Retrieve and Delete a Synapse Role Assignment

-This sample demonstrates basic operations with two core classes in this library: AccessControlClient and RoleAssignmentDetails.
-AccessControlClient is used to call the Azure Synapse service - each method call sends a request to the service's REST API.
-RoleAssignmentDetails is an entity that represents a role assignment within Synapse.
+This sample demonstrates basic operations with two core classes in this library: `AccessControlClient` and `RoleAssignmentDetails`. `AccessControlClient` is used to call the Azure Synapse service - each method call sends a request to the service's REST API. `RoleAssignmentDetails` is an entity that represents a role assignment within Synapse.
 The sample walks through the basics of adding, retrieving, and deleting role assignment.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create access control client